springload/draftail/.github/CONTRIBUTING.md

 * Finally, go to GitHub and create a release and a tag for the new version.
 * Done!

-> As a last step, you may want to go update our [Draft.js exporter demo](https://github.com/springload/draftjs_exporter_demo) to this new release to check that all is well in a fully separate project.
+> As a last step, you may want to go update the [Draftail Playground](https://github.com/thibaudcolas/draftail-playground) to this new release to check that all is well in a fully separate project.